KratosMultiphysics/Kratos/applications/ExternalSolversApplication/README.md

 External Solvers application is the place where interface to third party solvers are located.

-**DEPRECATION-WARNING:** The `ExternalSolversApplication` is deprecated and will be replaced by the `EigenSolversApplication` in the future.

 In the following list you can find which solvers are currently supported by kratos and links to the library projects or algortihms in which are bases:

 ### Direct Solvers